History of animation: Multiplane cameras and the stereopticon process

-To create an impression of depth, several techniques were developed.
-The most common technique was to have characters move between several backgrounds and/or foreground layers that could be moved independently, corresponding to the laws of perspective (e.g. the further away from the camera, the slower the speed).
+Several techniques were developed to create the impression of depth.
+The most common technique was to have characters move between several layers that could be moved independently, corresponding to the laws of perspective (e.g. the further away from the camera, the slower the speed).

 Lotte Reiniger had already designed a type of multiplane camera for Die Abenteuer des Prinzen Achmed and her collaborator Berthold Bartosch used a similar setup for his intricately detailed 25-minute film L'Idée (1932).

 In 1933, Ub Iwerks developed a multiplane camera and used it for several Willie Whopper (1933–1934) and ComiColor Cartoons episodes.

 The Fleischers developed the very different stereopticon process in 1933 for their Color Classics.
 It was used in the first episode Betty Boop in Poor Cinderella (1934) and most of the following episodes.
 The process involved three-dimensional sets built and sculpted on a large turntable.
 The photographed cells were placed within the movable set so that the animated characters would appear to move in front and behind the 3D elements within the scene when the turntable was made to rotate.

 Disney employee William Garity developed a multiplane camera that could have up to seven layers of artwork.
-It was tested in the Academy Award-winning Silly Symphony The Old Mill (1937) and used prominently in Snow White and later features.
+It was tested in the Academy Award-winning Silly Symphony episode The Old Mill (1937) and used prominently in Snow White and later features.